The entry point to Unity AR —— AR Session

 true)

-Auto-start will be executed at the session's MonoBehaviour.Start() time point.Stop
+Auto start executes at the session's MonoBehaviour.Start() point.Stop

-Auto-stop will be executed at the session's MonoBehaviour.OnDestroy() time point.
+Auto stop executes at the session's MonoBehaviour.OnDestroy() point.

 Session state

-ARSession.State describes the state of the session.
+ARSession.State describes the state of a session.
 A session has the following states:

 | State | Description |